renovatebot/renovate/lib/manager/composer/readme.md

 *If a repository contains more than one package file, can they have dependencies on each other or is there any reason why they need to be read/parsed in serial instead of in parallel/independently?*

 If a repository has more than one Composer package file then they can be parsed independently.
+However, one composer file may point to another using a relative path, so they should all be written to disk first before any are extracted.

 ---